ShrishailyaChavan/Web_Scraper/README.md

-# Web_Scraper
+# Web Scraper

-Web Scrape the entire data of buildings from URL "https://gis.vgsi.com/WorcesterMA/Search.aspx"
+Web Scrape the entire data of buildings from URL "https://gis.vgsi.com/WorcesterMA/Search.aspx".
+Used Multiprocessing of thread concept to crawl through the web asynchronously and fetch the data quickly.

 # Used
 Python 3 and